zpool-scrub.8

 When scrubbing a pool with encrypted filesystems the keys do not

-checksum error is detected the file name cannot be included in the
+detected the file name cannot be included in the

 zpool status